natcap/invest.users-guide/source/biodiversity.rst

    :align: center
    :figwidth: 500px

    Figure 1.
-An example of the relationship between the distance-decay rate of a threat and the maximum effective distance of a threat under A) linear and B) exponential.
+An example of the relationship between the distance-decay rate of a threat and the maximum effective distance of a threat.

 3. The third landscape factor that may mitigate the impact of threats on habitat is the level of legal / institutional / social / physical protection from disturbance in each cell.
 Is the grid cell in a formal protected area?
 Or is it inaccessible to people due to high elevations?
 Or is the grid cell open to harvest and other forms of disturbance?
 The model assumes that the more legal / institutional / social / physical protection from degradation a cell has, the less it will be affected by nearby threats, no matter the type of threat.
 Let :math:`\beta_x \in [0,1]` indicate the level of accessibility in grid cell :math:`x` where 1 indicates complete accessibility.
 As   decreases the impact that all threats will have in grid cell :math:`x` decreases linearly.
 It is important to note that while legal / institutional / social / physical protections often do diminish the impact of extractive activities in habitat such as hunting or fishing, it is unlikely to protect against other sources of degradation such as air or water pollution, habitat fragmentation, or edge effects.
 If the threats considered are not mitigated by legal / institutional / social / physical properties then you should ignore this input or set :math:`\beta_x = 1` for all grid cells :math:`x`.
 To reiterate, if we have assigned species group-specific habitat suitability scores to each LULC then the threats mitigation weights should be specific to the modeled species group.